Photo of overwhelming tax documents requiring the help of an Indianapolis back tax attorney.

 Lessons Learned from an Indianapolis Back Tax Attorney

 Procrastination of a daunting task such as filing tax returns is not the only reason that people fail to file or pay their taxes.
 Many people file their taxes but simply fall behind on paying their tax due.
 Some people may file their taxes but inadvertently underreport their income.
 These situations result in the owing of back taxes, interest due on those back taxes, and potentially penalties on those back taxes.
-You will need to find some IRS back tax help in Indiana if you find yourself in this predicament.
+If you need back tax help in Indiana, an experienced attorney can take on many of the procedural burdens and help you move toward a resolution more efficiently.

-If you don’t file your tax returns and you own taxes, any Indianapolis back tax attorney will tell you that tax debt does not disappear, nor is it put on hold until you decide to file.
+If you don’t file your tax returns and you owe taxes, that tax debt does not disappear, nor is it put on hold until you decide to file.
 Unpaid taxes will begin to accrue interest immediately after the tax filing deadline–which usually falls on the 15th of April.
-In the worst case scenario, failing to file or pay your taxes can result in penalties and, to add insult to injury, interest can begin to accrue on any penalties assessed to you.
+In the worst-case scenario, failing to file or pay your taxes can result in penalties and, to add insult to injury, interest can begin to accrue on any penalties assessed to you.
 This can add up to an incredible financial burden and quickly spiral out of control for the debtor.
+In the most serious cases, an unresolved deficiency can end up before the US Tax Court, which schedules trial sessions right here in Indianapolis, meaning Indiana taxpayers facing a formal dispute with the IRS typically don’t have to travel out of state to litigate it.

 Penalties can be charged for several reasons.
 Obviously, failing to file your taxes on time is a common way to incur penalties.
 Even if you file an extension, if you will owe taxes, you will need to make a payment along with that extension.
 Failure to do so could result in penalties.

-Contacting an Indianapolis back tax attorney as soon as you realize you’ve missed a deadline to file, pay taxes, or accidentally underreported income can help can help you to avoid penalties.
+Contacting an Indianapolis back tax attorney as soon as you realize you’ve missed a deadline to file or pay taxes, or accidentally underreported income, can help you avoid penalties.
 However, even if no penalties are assessed for failure to pay by the deadline, interest on the taxes owed will be added to the debt owed to the IRS.

 When the fees from back taxes, interest, penalties, and interest on penalties start accruing, the debt can add up really quickly.
-Just missing or being late on filing a single year’s tax returns can cause a great financial burden on a person.
-In extreme and rare cases, an offer in compromise could possibly be an option.
-However, even if that is not an option for you, contacting a Carmel Fishers tax lawyer can help you to identify your options in how to handle a tax debt with the IRS.
-Indianapolis back tax attorney Julie Camden at Camden & Meridew P.C. is experienced in working with clients to help them navigate their debt with the IRS, seek options to avoid penalties, and get them back into good standing with the IRS to prevent any further interest or penalties that could accrue by ignoring the problem.
+Just missing or being late filing a single year’s tax returns can cause a great financial burden on a person.
+In extreme and rare cases, an offer in compromise could be an option.
+However, even if that is not an option for you, contacting a tax lawyer can help you identify your options to handle a tax debt with the IRS.
+Whether that means negotiating directly with the IRS’s Indianapolis Taxpayer Assistance Center, or, in rarer cases, representing you before the US Tax Court’s local session, Indianapolis back tax attorney Julie Camden at Camden & Meridew P.C. is experienced in working with clients to help them navigate their debt with the IRS, seek options to avoid penalties, and get them back into good standing with the IRS to prevent any further interest or penalties that could accrue by ignoring the problem.
 Connect with Julie to schedule a consultation by calling 317-770-0000 or by using the firm’s online contact form.